Chairman & Independent Director

 Dato’ Mah was appointed a Judicial Commissioner of the High Court of Malaya in January 2010 and in August 2011, a Judge of the High Court of Malaya in Kuala Lumpur.
 He was elevated to the Court of Appeal, Malaysia in September 2012.

 Upon his retirement as a Court of Appeal Judge in February 2015, Dato’ Mah returned to MahWengKwai & Associates as a Consultant.
 He is certified as a mediator by the Malaysian Mediation Centre and is currently on the panel of arbitrators and mediators of the Asian International Arbitration Centre (AIAC).
 He is also an arbitrator with the Singapore International Arbitration Centre (SIAC).

-Dato’ Mah is a Commissioner of the Human Rights Commission of Malaysia (SUHAKAM), having been appointed since 2016 and following the 14th Malaysian General Election in 2018, he was appointed as a member of the Institutional Reform Committee.
-At the same time, between September 2018 and 2020, he was a member of the Judicial Appointments Commission (JAC).
+Dato’ Mah is a Commissioner of the Human Rights Commission of Malaysia (SUHAKAM), having been appointed since 2016.
+Following the 14th Malaysian General Election in 2018, he was appointed a member of the Institutional Reforms Committee Malaysia.
+Between September 2018 and 2020, he was appointed a member of the Judicial Appointments Commission (JAC).
 Dato’ Mah was also a Commissioner of the Malaysian Aviation Commission (MAVCOM) from 2016 to 2022.
 He is currently Chairman of the Securities Industry Dispute Resolution Center (SIDREC), a company limited by guarantee under the Securities Commission of Malaysia.